kiringodhwani/HiddenGR-Overcooked/README.md

 ### Tutorial Video

-Below is a [***demo video***](https://youtu.be/f6NuPhPtyD0) showing the entire process of creating and running your own experiment.
-The video shows how to customize your own level/environment, manually test the environment, run an experiment on the environment, and watch a replay of the experiment...
+Below is a [**demo video**](https://youtu.be/f6NuPhPtyD0) showing the entire process of creating and running your own experiment.
+The video shows how to customize your own level/environment, manually test the environment, run an experiment in the environment, and watch a replay of the experiment...

 [<img width="1416" alt="Image" src="https://github.com/user-attachments/assets/5fb9775e-8649-4459-84fe-d39a85dc8d7f" />](https://youtu.be/f6NuPhPtyD0)